breandan/breandan/research/statement.md

 ### Program synthesis

-Most program synthesis attempts to synthesize Turing Complete languages at the top of the Chomsky hierarchy.
+Program synthesis often attempts to synthesize languages at the top of the Chomsky hierarchy.
+While this has the benefit of being immediately usable in source code, it is often possible to realize attainable developer goals using less expressive languages for certain tasks.
 Instead, we start at the bottom, and build our way up.

 - Synthesize a finite state automaton (regular)
 - Use Angulin's L* algorithm as an oracle
 - Use the finite state machine to search for relevant programs (i.e. suggest code)
 - Synthesize a Buchi automaton (ω-regular)
 - Synthesize a Pushdown automaton (context free)
+- Synthesize an EPDA (tree-adjoining)
 - Graph grammars / Graph rewrite systems
 - Synthesize a Linear bounded automaton (context sensitive)

 ![](https://graphviz.gitlab.io/_pages/Gallery/directed/fsm.png)

+There are a few criteria for selecting applications which has a high chance of yielding progress to program synthesis.
+One of those criteria is selecting applications with have classical solutions which are prohibitively expensive due to time and space complexity.

 ## Practical Applications